 The ruling is not much about whether surveillance instruments can be used but rather about the conditions when they can be used.
 In a principle of proportionality, the more intrusive surveillance is, the more urgent the need must be the Court wrote.

-The provisions that are considered unconstitutional need to be changed by July 31, 2023 and associated tools can only be used to a limited extent until then.
+The unconstitutional provisions need to be changed by July 31, 2023, and associated tools can only be used to a limited extent until then.